wbt11a/h265Convert/README.md

-# h265Convert
+h265Convert
-#BASH Scripts to Convert Plex Libraries to H265 painlessly
+BASH Scripts to Convert Plex Libraries to H265 painlessly

+ <b>The script will convert all subdirectories and move the completed file into the prior files location, while moving the non-265 file into h265files/.
+ The process will suspend if Plex Transcoder is running.
+This can obviously be modified to detect other applications that should have priority.</b>

 Requirements:<p>
   -Linux<p>